Anne Rees-Mogg: Themes

 Thew, in her entry on Rees-Mogg in the 1995 book A Directory of British Film and Video Artists, described the "key" to Rees-Mogg's films as the "collecting phenomena" and that her films concerned "time, memory, personal relationships and the discovery of film-making".
-Thew likened Rees-Mogg's densly decorated house to the curated boxes of the American conceptual artist Joseph Cornell, crowded with "ivory letters, the inflatable Coca-Cola bottle, the vast collection of enamel signs and mementoes, academy leaders and old Kodak Spools, the round mirror-topped table heaped with cut glass decanter tops".
+Thew likened Rees-Mogg's densely decorated house to the curated boxes of the American conceptual artist Joseph Cornell, crowded with "ivory letters, the inflatable Coca-Cola bottle, the vast collection of enamel signs and mementoes, academy leaders and old Kodak Spools, the round mirror-topped table heaped with cut glass decanter tops".

-Melissa Gronlund, in a 2019 profile of Rees-Mogg for The Guardian, felt that her concerns echoed those of much later filmmakers with her focus on "personal memory [chiming] with later feminist work that took seriously everyday concerns".
-Rees-Mogg's "technique of collaging together memories with pop songs and her own lightly self-mocking commentary, feels contemporary".
+In a 2019 profile of Rees-Mogg for The Guardian, Melissa Gronlund noted that Rees-Mogg's concerns in her work resonated with those of later filmmakers, particularly in her emphasis on personal memory and the consideration of everyday concerns, which paralleled the themes explored in feminist cinema.
+Gronlund also remarked that Rees-Mogg's technique of combining memories, pop songs, and her own subtly self-deprecating commentary felt modern and in line with contemporary approaches to filmmaking.